 some common types of situations can be responsible for the wrongful death of a person.
 They include:

 Motor vehicle accidents due to careless or reckless behavior on the roadway that results in the death of another person.
-And this can involve car, motorcycle, bus and big rig accidents.
+And this can involve car, motorcycle, bus and big rig accidents and that’s why people use professionals as a car accident lawyer to cover these cases.
 Pedestrian and bicycle accidents that result in death due to the negligence of a motor vehicle driver.
 Bicycle accidents resulting in death might also be due to a manufacturer or company’s poor design or defective parts.

 Defective products can place the company or manufacturer as a negligent party when the product was poorly designed or had a defect, or there was a failure to warn of dangers associated with a product, which was directly responsible for the death of a consumer.